mauriciolg90/aivo_test/README.md

 Finally, we can start to use the virtual environment doing:

 ```
-# Activate the virtualenv created:
+# Activate the created virtualenv:
 $ source flask_env/bin/activate

 # Install flask and other dependencies: